openstack-archive/tripleo-validations/README.rst

 Writing the full validation code is quite easy in this case because Ansible has done all the hard work for us already.
 We can use the ``ansible_memtotal_mb`` fact to get the amount of RAM (in megabytes) the tested server currently has.
-For other useful values, run ``ansible -i tripleo-ansible-inventory undercloud -m setup``.
+For other useful values, run ``ansible -i /usr/bin/tripleo-ansible-inventory undercloud -m setup``.

 So, let's replace the hello world task with a real one::